Yuleii/Yuleii.github.io/_posts/2020-06-20-data-visualization-with-seaborn.md

 sns.catplot(x="famrel", y="absences",
 			data=student_data,
             kind="point",
-            capsize=0.2, # Add "caps" to the end of the confidence intervals with size 0.2 join=False) #Remove the lines joining the points in each category.
+            # Add "caps" to the end of the confidence intervals with size 0.2
+            capsize=0.2,
+            # Remove the lines joining the points in each category.
+            join=False)

 # Show plot
 plt.show()